Want to reduce your tax bill? Make sure you’re aware and taking advantage of tax write-offs…

 7. Phone and Internet Expenses

-You likely use your internet and mobile for both personal and business use.
-You can deduct some of your annual cell phone and internet bill based on the percentage used for business.
+You likely use your internet and mobile for both your personal use and business use.
+You can deduct some of your annual cell phone and internet bills based on the percentage used for business.

 Of course, it can be challenging to determine just how much of your cell and internet you use for work and business.
 After all, you’re probably not keeping a time log every time you play Candy Crush or watch Instagram stories.
 The key?
 It must be reasonable.

 Get an itemized statement from your cell phone company or track your usage on an average day to figure out a reasonable percentage you can claim back.
-You can always simply speak to your bookkeeper, accountant, or tax consultant for financial advice here.
+You can always simply speak to your bookkeeper, accountant, or tax consultant for financial and tax advice.

-Take note: The 1st landline you have at home dedicated solely to work is not a deductible expense.
+Take note: The 1st landline you have at home dedicated solely to work and personal calls is not a deductible expense.
 Only the 2nd is.

 8. Educational Expenses